Y.R.F.: Science

 Activity of distant comets and Centaurs.

-are also active, and we're interested in understanding
+and we're interested in understanding

 the general phenomenon.
 Why are some Centaurs active